-- Ask to use a specific chopping board for your food preparation, as to not contaminate your cooking with animal products.
+- Ask to use a specific chopping board for your food preparation, so as to not contaminate your cooking with animal products.

 You’ll meet like-minded individuals who might just become friends for life.
 By getting in with a vegan and vegetarian society, you’ll also discover your university city’s hidden vegan menus, great café spots and become acquainted with the local vegan community.

-There’s so many exciting opportunities awaiting you, so go forth with confidence and begin your adventure into independence with confidence.
+There are so many exciting opportunities awaiting you, so go forth with confidence and begin your adventure into independence with confidence.